mehuly25/mehuly25/README.md

 "And I'd sit, with  ingrained pots and dark brushes,

- Dribbling codes, while the sun rusts down,
+ Doodling codes, while the sun rusts down,

  To a tranquil hush of immense life.